Overview

 Treatment

-ICP has the potential for severe fetal consequences including prematurity and stillbirth, so patients should be treated at centers capable of treating premature infants.
+ICP has the potential for severe fetal consequences, including fetal distress, prematurity, and stillbirth, [36] thus, patients should be treated at centers capable of treating premature infants.
 Management includes symptomatic treatment of the patient as well as close monitoring and possibly early delivery of the fetus.

 Prognosis

 Maternal outcome is good, with symptom resolution after delivery.
-One study demonstrated that ICP may be an indicator of susceptibility to developing more serious liver diseases, including gallstones and cholecystitis, nonalcoholic pancreatitis, and nonalcoholic cirrhosis.[30]
-ICP recurs in 45-70% of subsequent pregnancies.
+There is a small risk of persistence after delivery, in some rare familial forms of ICP.
+A study demonstrated that ICP may be an indicator of susceptibility to developing more serious liver diseases, including chronic hepatitis, nonalcoholic liver fibrosis/cirrhosis, hepatitis C, gallstones, cholecystitis, and nonalcoholic pancreatitis.
+[32, 46] ICP recurs in 45%-70% of subsequent pregnancies.

-As mentioned above, ICP is associated with spontaneous preterm labor (19-60%), meconium-stained fluid, and perinatal mortality.
-One study demonstrated that with every 1µmol/L increase in serum bile acids, fetal complications increased by 1-2%.[25]
-The same study also demonstrated no increase in preterm labor, meconium-stained fluid, or perinatal mortality versus uncomplicated pregnancies with maternal fasting serum bile acids less than 40 μmol/L.[25] Rates of spontaneous preterm labor in patients with ICP range from 30-40%.
-The cause of preterm labor is still unknown, but in vitro studies have demonstrated that the myometrium in patients with ICP has a more intense response to oxytocin than in normal women.
+As mentioned above, ICP is associated with spontaneous preterm labor (19%-60%), meconium-stained fluid, and perinatal mortality.
+A study demonstrated that with every 1 µmol/L increase in serum bile acids, fetal complications increased by 1%-2%.
+[39] The same study also demonstrated no increase in preterm labor, meconium-stained fluid, or perinatal mortality versus uncomplicated pregnancies with levels of maternal fasting serum bile acids below 40 μmol/L. [39] Rates of spontaneous preterm labor in patients with ICP range from 30% to 40%.
+The cause of preterm labor remains unknown, but in vitro studies have demonstrated that the myometrium in patients with ICP has a more intense response to oxytocin than that in normal women.

 As would be expected, elevated rates of respiratory distress syndrome (RDS) exist in preterm infants, but RDS rates are also elevated in ICP patients delivered at term, suggesting that a mechanism exists through which ICP itself contributes to RDS.
-Early studies demonstrated rates of perinatal mortality between 10-15%, which now has largely decreased due to active management, with current rates of up to 3.5%.
-Rates of stillbirth increase after 37 weeks gestation, thus supporting active management of delivery at 37 weeks, but case reports of fetal death from 31 weeks still exist.
+Early studies demonstrated rates of perinatal mortality between 10% and 15%, which now has largely decreased due to active management, with current rates of up to 3.5%.
+Rates of stillbirth increase after 37 weeks' gestation, thus supporting active management of delivery at 37 weeks, but case reports of fetal death from 31 weeks still exist.

 Hemolysis, Elevated Liver Enzymes, and Low Platelets Syndrome

-Hemolysis, elevated liver enzymes, and low platelets (HELLP) usually presents as a complication of preeclampsiapreeclampsia, but it can also occur independently.
-HELLP syndrome affects 1-6 per 1,000 pregnancies and 4-12% of patients with severe preeclampsia.
-Preeclampsia is characterized by hypertension, proteinuria, and edema with onset in the second or third trimester and affects 5-7% of pregnancies.
-Seventy percent of patients with HELLP syndrome present before delivery, with the other 30% developing in the postpartum period.
+Hemolysis, elevated liver enzymes, and low platelets (HELLP) usually presents as a complication of preeclampsia, but it can also occur independently.
+HELLP syndrome affects 1-6 per 1,000 pregnancies and 5%-20% of patients with preeclampsia.
+[47] Preeclampsia is characterized by hypertension, proteinuria, and edema, with an onset in the second or third trimester, and it affects 5%-7% of pregnancies.
+About 70% of patients with HELLP syndrome present before delivery, with the remaining 30% developing in the postpartum period.

 The differential diagnosis includes hepatitis, pancreatitis, peptic ulcer, appendicitis, cholelithiasis, liver hematoma, acute fatty liver of pregnancy, immune thrombocytopenic purpura, thrombotic thrombocytopenic purpura, hemolytic uremic syndrome, and systemic lupus erythematosus.